That-Dev-Girl-Sites/jhalabi.com/source/coding/index.md

 <section markdown="1" class="coding-intro" aria-label="Introduction">

-As a self-appointed “middle-end” developer, I like to write code, commit often, and make up my own titles.
+As a website creator and self-appointed “middle-end” developer, I enjoy creating accessible web-based narratives, developing custom code to support my storytelling, and making up my own titles.
 My development career has evolved over a wide range of industries, including e-commerce, non-profit, and education.

 In my more recent development projects, I specialized in content architecture and WordPress editor customizations.
 As a developer at [Georgetown University](https://georgetown.edu), I wrote over 50 custom WordPress blocks, using ReactJS, PHP, and the Gutenberg API.